- Do you love history?

 - Then join the Junior Historians of Dallas Heritage Village!

-Every spring, teens apply to become a Junior Historian.
-Once chosen, the new Junior Historians will participate in a one week camp during June that gives them the tools they need to be volunteers at Dallas Heritage Village.
-Throughout the year, Junior Historians volunteer at special events, as a building guide, and/or as part of a group volunteer project.
+Throughout the year, teens apply to become a Junior Historian.
+Once chosen, the new Junior Historian will participate in an orientation that gives them the tools they need to be volunteers at Dallas Heritage Village.
+Throughout the year, Junior Historians will meet every other month, and volunteer at special events, as a building guide, and/or as part of a group volunteer project.

 Dallas Heritage Village is a chapter of the Texas State Historical Association Junior Historian Program.

 Become a Junior Historian

 Please email Sarah Hambric at email@example.com or call 214-413-3664 with your interest in the program